novusengine/NovusCore/Installing.md

 [MySQL C Connector 6.0 (libmysqlcclient) or newer](https://dev.mysql.com/downloads/connector/c/)

 **Additionally to run the server you will need a MySQL Server.
-Any version compatible with the "MySQl C Connector 6.0" should work.**
+Any version compatible with the "MySQL C Connector 6.0" should work.**

 (This is where all the data about accounts, characters and the world is stored.)